The 5 best rental markets in Tennessee for investors & property managers in 2026

 To its residents, Johnson City is known for its friendly, small-town atmosphere, its relative affordability, and its strong local economy.
 Johnson City’s top employers are spread across the healthcare, education, and government sectors, including Ballad Health, East Tennessee State University, James H. Quillen VA Medical Center, Mountain States Health Alliance, Johnson City’s local government, and the Washington County School System.

-Buildium’s list of up-and-coming real estate markets in 2025 ranked Johnson City in position #4 due to its strong rent growth, vacancy rates, cap rates, property price appreciation, and unemployment rates over the last two years.
-It was also selected by the Wall Street Journal and Realtor.com’s list of emerging housing markets in Spring 2024, ranking in position #9.
-The city’s affordability and convenience to other markets makes it a great spot for investors and property managers to get their foot in the door in Tennessee in 2025.
+Buildium’s list of up-and-coming real estate markets in 2026 ranked Johnson City in position #34 due to its strong rent growth, vacancy rates, cap rates, and economic growth over the last few years.
+The city’s affordability and convenience to other markets makes it a great spot for investors and property managers to get their foot in the door in Tennessee in 2026.

 Johnson City, TN Rental Market Statistics